A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

 It is crucial to understand the relations between the properties of these observations and the ones of the underlying physical system that is being observed.
 The following result, by \cite{hunt1997projections}, provides an insight into the matter.
-For a generic, smooth observable $f:M \to\mathbb{R}^k$ and for a generic point $x\in M$, the local dimension of the image measure at $f(x)$ is given by
+For a generic differentiable observable \footnote{This equation holds for a prevalent set of observables (see ~\cite{hunt1997projections}).} $f:M \to\mathbb{R}^k$ and for a generic point $x\in M$, the local dimension of the image measure at $f(x)$ is given by